-In general, performance of your Screens comes down to:
+The performance of your Screens comes down to following:

-The memory and power of the devices running your Screens
+The memory and power of the device running your Screen.

-We don't have a hard upper limit on field numbers, but recommend staying under 2,500 fields in a Form design
+We don't have a hard upper limit on field numbers, but we recommend staying under 2,500 fields in a Form design.

-We recommend staying below 100 fields per page in your design, since each field in a page has a device rendering cost that impacts memory usage and performance.
+We recommend staying below 100 fields per page in your design, as each field in a page has a device rendering cost that impacts memory usage and performance.

-The mix of field types in a Form page
+A mix of field types in a Form page.

-We don't have an upper limit on how many Data Sources can be linked to a Screen design, however each additional Data Source that has to be loaded with your Screen will have a memory and performance impact.
+We don't have an upper limit on how many Data Sources can be linked to a Screen design.
+Note that each additional Data Source that is loaded to your Screen will have a memory and performance impact.
 This impact increases with the number of rows and columns involved.

-So for example 50 Data Sources with an average of 100 rows each will have a lesser performance impact than 10 Data Sources with 50,000 rows each.
+For example 50 Data Sources with an average of 100 rows each and will have lesser performance impact than 10 Data Sources with 50,000 rows each.